djl/vcprompt/README.markdown

   The path on which to run `vcprompt`.
 Defaults to the current directory.

-* `-d, --max-depth`

-  The maximum number of directories `vcprompt` should traverse while looking for version control systems.

 * `-s, --systems`

   Prints all available version control systems to standard out.